 Give children the support and love as they deal with death.
 Your child may sense something is wrong even if you do not say anything.

 How to talk to your child

 Do not be afraid to let the child see you cry.
 Seeing your emotions lets a child know that it is OK to have feelings.
-But, don’t make up other ways to explain death, such as sleeping, taking a trip or resting.
+But don’t make up other ways to explain death, such as sleeping, taking a trip or resting.
 A young child may become afraid of sleeping or traveling.
-Instead, use words like: dead and died.
+Instead, use words such as dead and died.